FabianoGLentini/Website_Coffee_Backery/README.md

 # Cafe-Boulange Website

-Welcome to the **Cafe-Boulange** website — a polished fictional storefront crafted as a frontend design and development showcase.
+Welcome to the **Cafe-Boulange** website, a polished fictional storefront crafted as a frontend design and development showcase.
 Built using **HTML**, **CSS**, and **JavaScript**, the site brings a charming café and bakery experience to life with an emphasis on clean design and responsive layout.

 **Live Website:** [Cafe-Boulange on GitHub Pages](https://fabianoglentini.github.io/Website_Coffee_Backery/)